bionanoimaging/FourierTools.jl/README.md

 | [![][docs-stable-img]][docs-stable-url] [![][docs-dev-img]][docs-dev-url] | [![][CI-img]][CI-url] | [![][codecov-img]][codecov-url] |

 This package contains various functions that are useful in Fourier space.
-Most noteworth are FFT-based resampling and the `ft`, `ift`, `rft`, `irft` functions, which represent FFTs including the Fourier-shift views.
+Most noteworthy are FFT-based resampling and the `ft`, `ift`, `rft`, `irft` functions, which represent FFTs including the Fourier-shift views.

 ## Installation